Bransford: Governance

 There are three tiers of local government covering Bransford, at parish, district and county level: Leigh and Bransford Parish Council, Malvern Hills District Council, and Worcestershire County Council.
 The parish council is a grouped parish council, also covering the neighbouring parish of Leigh.

 Bransford is part of the West Worcestershire parliamentary constituency. and its current Member of Parliament is Harriett Baldwin, who is a Conservative representative.

 Transport

 Bransford lies on the A4103 road.
 It is served by the 417 and 423 bus services and the nearest train station is Worcester Foregate Street.
 For many, having a car or van is the main method of transport as out of the 171 households, 161 own at least one car or van.
+The village is home to a petrol fuelling station/car dealership.
 Bransford's nearest motorway is the M5.